FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 Click "Goto" on the relevant command node to enter the node graph editing interface.

 "Goto" command, the first "Body" arrow icon connects to the body content node, and the second "Completed" arrow icon connects to the subsequent jump position goto instruction node.
 (This command requires a certain programming foundation.
-If you need help, please contact us)
+If you need help, please contact us).

 - Jump name: Enter the jump name to determine the jump location